-Want to see all characters you can produce on your Mac by typing?
-Find out here how to open the on screen keyboard on a Mac to see the keyboard layout and enter characters by clicking.
+Want to see all characters you can produce on macOS by typing?
+Find out here how to open the on-screen keyboard on a Mac (Keyboard Viewer) to see the key layout and enter characters by clicking.

 First, What Happens When Your Fingers Wander?